 In a follow-up lab experiment, Gino and Pierce found that emissions inspectors’ empathy toward those who seemed more like them (owners of standard cars) and envy toward the wealthy (luxury-car owners) triggered the illegal favoritism.
 In a lab study, the researchers found further evidence that envy of others’ wealth triggers unethical behavior: The mere presence of a stack of money on an experimenter’s desk led participants to feel envious and cheat more frequently on a written task.

-Should you conform or stand out?
+Should you conform or stand out in a business negotiation?

 In the corporate world, employees often dress up or down to conform to their organization’s or industry’s implicit or explicit dress code: Think of bankers in well-tailored suits and dresses, or start-up workers in T-shirts and jeans.
 Such unofficial uniforms take hold for valid reasons.
 The designer labels of financiers suggest that they’re good at their jobs and that their prosperity will rub off on customers and clients.
 In the tech world, casual attire conveys creativity, youth, and a single-minded focus on innovation.